remla24-02/operation/README.md

 ### Host-based Kubectl
 The Ansible setup retrieves the Kubectl config file which allows local Kubectl control over the cluster and stores it in the main directory under the name `microk8s-config`.
 As the operating systems differ in how they define their kubeconfig we just provide the file at this level.
-(For Linux there is a commented method that can move it directly into their `~/.kube` folder.)
 You are free to add these to your bash scripts or just link to them for single shells.

 The kubeconfig file can be mentioned directly with commands like this: